Kathryn W. Davis Projects for Peace

 We hope to encourage student initiative, innovation and entrepreneurship focusing on conflict prevention, resolution or reconciliation.
 Some of the most compelling projects to date have reflected one or more of the following characteristics: contributing to conflict prevention; ameliorating conditions leading to violence/conflict; looking for and building on shared attributes among differing peoples, races, ethnicities, tribes, clans, etc.; fostering diplomacy or otherwise contribute to advancing peace processes underway; promoting economic opportunity and entrepreneurship among those in post-conflict areas; finding creative ways to bring people on opposite sides of issues together, such as through art, sports, music or other techniques to promote a common humanity; developing leadership and mediation skills training for those in conflict or post-conflict societies; starting or leveraging initiatives, organizations (e.g. education, health) or infrastructure projects to build/rebuild community.

 To be considered, a student (or group of students) must prepare a written statement which describes the project (who, what, where, how) including expected outcomes and prospects for future impact (not to exceed two pages) as well as a budget (one separate page).
 All written project proposals require a heading to include the following: name of the participating institution, name of all student participants, title of project, country where the project will be take place.
-Proposals should include pre-approval of all involved parties and organizations involved in the project.
-The two-page proposal and one-page budget should be submitted electronically to the designated official at each campus.
+Proposals should include pre-approval of all parties and organizations involved in the project.
+The two-page proposal and one-page budget should be submitted electronically via Summit.

 Please refer to the website for more details: http://www.davisprojectsforpeace.org